SorrowBlue/remove_history/README.md

 > [!WARNING]
 > Play Internal App Sharing is a link for test apps.
 Please note that this is not for product use.

 This app is under development and you can receive PlayStore promo codes.
-Please email sorrowblue.dev@gmail.com.
-There is no problem with Japanese.
+Please [email](<mailto:sorrowblue.dev@gmail.com>) There is no problem with Japanese.

 Alternatively, you can install the test app using Play internal app sharing from the following link:
 [Play Internal App Sharing](https://play.google.com/apps/test/RQqr1za23JM/ahAO29uNQBwjGemlc-_QWQ1vLdx6aGDDbFxT-BaKkbDZtROVsy6hgjZ8ijOFkIMF5EGiCz8iDQqZLsFDoGIzBL03zi)